 Alcohol, like many other drugs, is metabolized, or processed, in the liver.
 That explains some of the most common and damaging physiological effects of alcoholism, hepatitis (inflammation or swelling and irritation of the liver) and cirrhosis (scarring of the liver).

 Inflammation of the liver may get better if you quit drinking, but once your liver has become scarred, the scars won’t go away.
 If the liver is scarred badly enough, it can’t function anymore.
 If your liver is badly scarred, you will need a liver transplant in order to survive.

 Some alcohol also goes to the brain, where it impacts the parts of the brain that control judgment, memory, movement, and speech.
+It likewise interferes with the brain’s communication route, and could affect how your brain transmits and processes information.
 That’s why drunk people sometimes make poor decisions, forget things they do or say when drunk, stumble or have trouble walking, seem clumsy, and slur their words.

 Over an extended period of time, alcohol can actually cause the frontal lobes of the brain to shrink.
 That affects your ability to think normally.
 Once the structure of your brain has changed due to excessive alcohol use, your brain will be damaged forever.
 There is no way to fix it.

 If you’re pregnant, alcohol crosses the placenta and reaches your developing baby.
-Your baby can be born with fetal alcohol syndrome, a condition that can cause physical defects, mental retardation, learning disabilities, and behavioral problems.
+Your baby can be born with fetal alcohol spectrum disorders (FASDs), a condition that can cause physical defects, mental retardation, learning disabilities, and behavioral problems.
 Drinking during pregnancy can also cause you to deliver your baby prematurely.

 Some common complications related to alcoholism include: